 Kindergarten is the perfect time to start building financial literacy skills, as kids learn about coins, wants and needs, and how to spend money.
-However, teaching money to kids can be tricky.
+However, teaching money management to kids can be tricky.
 Today’s kids don’t have as much exposure to cash as before, which can make money a more intangible and difficult concept.

 - Introduce Coins and Bills.
 Introduce coins and bills one at a time, starting with the penny.
 When you have spare change, let your child sort and count the coins.
 Or, let her organize your wallet, putting the bills in order from least to greatest.